elves/elvish/README.md

 ## Name

-In rogue-likes, elven items have a reputation of high quality. `elvish` is a corrupted form of `elvish`.
-In rogue-likes
+In rogue-likes, items made by the elves have a reputation of high quality.

-## In Need of a Name!

-`elvish` is not the final name I intend to use for this project; it is just a little word I keep typing when I'm idle.
-Being impossible to google for German speakers, this is a terrible name for any project (and I'm not willing to call it `elvishlang` or `elvishshell`).
-So if you happen to be here and have a good name in mind, drop me a line.
-Before that though, please read [Name](#name) for some of my thoughts about naming
+These are usually called **elven** items, but I chose **elvish** for obvious reasons.

+The adjective for elvish is also "elvish", not "elvishy" and definitely not "elvishish".

+I am aware of the fictional [elvish language](https://en.wikipedia.org/wiki/Elvish_language), but I believe there is not much room for confusion and the google-ability is still pretty good.

 ## The Editor